jason-dees-kr/schema-registry-next/README.md

 We all agree on having the concept of `shared` schemas, in this example stored at `schema/shared`.
 Inside that directory we have abstract schema definitions, meaning these definitions cannot be used directly.
 Data producers would create a new scenario based on one of these classes, in this example `add-to-cart`.

+Another goal is to organize, and categorize, schema in such a way as to help users understand what a certain analytics definition is supposed to be used for.
+We can use this as an educational tool as much as a capability tool.

 ## [Organization](/Organization.md)

 ## [Inheritance](/Inheritance.md)